-The Cleaning Accountability Framework (CAF) will receive $1 million from the Fair Work Ombudsman’s Community Engagement Grants Program to develop its certification framework.
+The Cleaning Accountability Framework (CAF) has been awarded $1 million from the Fair Work Ombudsman’s Community Engagement Grants Program to develop its certification framework.

 The grant was awarded to the scheme for the development and delivery of the CAF certification framework in relation to contract cleaning and security for the higher education sector nationally.